 The symptoms of shin splints are fairly straight-forward and easy to identify.

 They may develop in either leg or, in more unusual cases, both legs at the same time.
 Shin splints typically present with a sharp pain along the long bone in the lower legs.

 Shin splints are also referred to as “medial tibial stress syndrome”, as the bone affected is the tibia.

 People suffering from shin splints will first notice that their shins seem swollen.
 They will begin to experience sharp pain in their legs while exercising, though the pain will go away when they rest their legs.
-Pain will become constant if the condition is not treated.
-Some people report that the pain is a burning sensation while others refer to it as a soreness, a tenderness, or a stabbing pain.
+The pain will become constant if the condition is not treated.
+Some people report that the pain is a burning sensation while others refer to it as soreness, a tenderness, or stabbing pain.
 Regardless of what the pain feels like, athletes should consider the possibility of shin splints if they develop lower legs pain.

 It is important that athletes treat shin splints as soon as they detect the condition.

 If left untreated, shin splints can grow worse.